On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Updating Adjustment of Status Procedures for More Efficient Processing and Immigrant Visa Usage

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 04/00/2020 (was 09/00/2019 in the Spring 2019 agenda).
+Spring 2020 agenda: moved to Long-Term Actions (it had a target date of 04/00/2020 in the Fall 2019 agenda, and 09/00/2019 in the Spring 2019 agenda).
 Agency: DHS/USCIS.
 RIN 1615-AC22.
 Abstract: "The Department of Homeland Security (DHS) will propose regulatory provisions designed to: improve the efficiency in the processing of Application to Register Permanent Residence or Adjust Status (Form I-485), reduce processing times, improve the quality of inventory data provided to partner agencies, reduce the potential for visa retrogression, promote efficient usage of available immigrant visas, and discourage fraudulent or frivolous filings.
 DHS proposes to eliminate the concurrent filing of visa petitions and Form I-485 for all applicants seeking an immigrant visa in a preference category, and proposes to make further changes to the appropriate dates when applicants can file Form I- 485 and for ancillary benefits."

 Implementing a Known Employer Program for Certain Employment-Based Nonimmigrant and Immigrant Visa Classification